dmikusa/tiny-health-checker/README.md

 ```
 USAGE:
-	thc [port] [path]
+	thc

-ARGS:

-	port is the port to which a connection will be made, default: 8080
-	path is the path to which a connection will be made, default: /

 ENV:

+	THC_PORT sets the port to which a connection will be made, default: 8080
+	THC_PATH sets the path to which a connection will be made, default `/`
 	CONN_TIMEOUT sets the connection timeout, default: 10
 	REQ_TIMEOUT sets the request timeout, defaults: 15